NFL running back rankings Week 10 edition. We’ve seen a ton of players at this position perform at a high clip over the past several weeks.

 After playing in all of 10 games over the past two seasons, McCaffrey has returned to form as one of the top NFL running backs in the game.
 That’s now on the verge of being taken to a whole new level since he was acquired by San Francisco in a blockbuster trade with the Carolina Panthers.

-CMC is coming off a Week 8 outing in which he threw a touchdown, ran for another score and caught a touchdown from Jimmy Garoppolo.
+CMC made his initial impact with the 49ers in a Week 8 outing in which he threw a touchdown, ran for another score and caught a touchdown from Jimmy Garoppolo.
 That game also saw McCaffrey put up 149 total yards.
-Through eight games, he’s now on pace for 1,872 total yards.
-He’s also on pace to catch 91 passes out of the backfield.
+Through nine games, he’s now on pace for north of 1,800 total yards.
+He’s also on pace to catch 90 passes out of the backfield.
 That’s insane.

 3. Nick Chubb, Cleveland Browns